Juan Ardila accused of sexual assault

 Only later did the two women find out what had happened to the other.

-Asked about the allegations, Ardila said, “I don’t even know what this is.”
+When first contacted about the allegations on Monday, Ardila said, “I don’t even know what this is.”

-Monday evening, several hours after the Chronicle originally broke the story, Ardila's chief of staff sent a formal statement to the Chronicle.
+That evening, however, several hours after the Chronicle broke the story, Ardila's chief of staff sent a formal statement to the paper.

 "I apologize for my behavior," the statement reads.
 "I have spent time reflecting and I hope to prove I have matured since college.
 I'm committed to learning from this and I am able to demonstrate my own personal growth."